Gustavo-DCosta/EchoMail/README.md

 Because some of us dream of building startups instead of sleeping in shelters fighting **homeless Jhon** over the last bed.
 Because privacy is not a feature — it’s a **right**.
 Because “secure” shouldn’t mean bloated, ugly, or locked behind subscriptions.
 Because we’re tired of being watched.
-Yeah **1984** was a warning, not a how-to manual.
+Yeah, **1984** was a warning, not a how-to manual.

 ---